knuckleswtf/scribe-js/docs/guide-getting-started.md

 If you'd like to exclude some routes, there are two ways:

-- In the docblock for the endpoint, add this tag: `@hideFromAPIDocumentation`.
+- In the docblock for the endpoint, add this tag: `@hideFromApiDocs`.

 - Set the `routes` key in your `.scribe.config.js`.
 Here's what it looks like: